 Belcher’s crusade succeeded in changing some aspects of Washington’s coroner’s system when state lawmakers approved a new law last year, but efforts to reform death investigations in California, Georgia and Illinois have recently failed.

-Decisions about causes of death are often unsettled and can be controversial, especially in deaths involving police such as the 2020 killing of George Floyd.
+Decisions regarding causes of death are often unsettled and can be controversial, especially in deaths involving police such as the 2020 killing of George Floyd.
 In that case, Minnesota’s Hennepin County Medical Examiner ruled Floyd’s death as a homicide, but indicated heart disease and the presence of fentanyl in his system may have been factors.
 Pathologists hired by Floyd’s family said he died from lack of oxygen when a police officer knelt on his neck and back.

-In a recent California case, the Sacramento County Coroner’s Office ruled that Lori McClintock, wife of Congressman Tom McClintock, died of dehydration and gastroenteritis in December 2021 after ingesting white mulberry leaves. , a plant not considered toxic to humans.
-The decision sparked questions from scientists, doctors and pathologists about the decision to link the plant to its cause of death.
+In a recent California case, the Sacramento County Coroner’s Office ruled that Lori McClintock, wife of Congressman Tom McClintock, died of dehydration and gastroenteritis in December 2021 following ingesting white mulberry leaves. , a plant not considered toxic to humans.
+The decision sparked questions from scientists, doctors and pathologists regarding the decision to link the plant to its cause of death.
 When asked to explain how he made the connection, Dr Jason Tovar, the chief medical examiner who reports to the coroner, said he had reviewed the literature on the plant online using WebMD and Verywell Health.

 The various titles used by death investigators do not distinguish between discrepancies in their references.
 Some communities rely on coroners, who may be elected or appointed to their offices, and may or may not have medical training.
 Forensic pathologists, on the other hand, are usually physicians who have completed their residency in forensic pathology.